sambacha/hardhat-spark/docs/README.md

 ## How Ignition is solving it?

 **Ignition** is a batteries-included declarative deployment framework for Ethereum smart contracts.
-Mortar can easily manage any smart contract project, regardless of its size or complexity, by utilizing smart dependency resolution and flexible configuration management.
+Ignition can easily manage any smart contract project, regardless of its size or complexity, by utilizing smart dependency resolution and flexible configuration management.